johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 the code, and the pull request.

 ## Best practices when reporting an issue
-Use [GitHub issues templates](https://code-review.org/docs/exercises/examine-issues/) to prompt people to provide relevant information?
+You team repo should use [GitHub issues templates](https://code-review.org/docs/exercises/examine-issues/) to prompt people to provide relevant information

 What is important information you would like to someone to give in an issue?